-The graph in the above screenshot shows the top 10 congested Routes with their names and how much average time is stopped.
+The graph in the above screenshot shows the top ten congested Routes with their names and how much average time is stopped.

+This Route analysis is achieved by grouping the “Path” Column, and calculating the mean total time stopped for each route and then the routes are sorted into top 10 order.

+Using the following code: